BryanWilhite/Blog/2017-06/my-little-git-tricks.md

 ```

 For detail, see [the StackOverflow answer](https://stackoverflow.com/a/29048781/22944).
 These commands also arise in the context of responding to a pull request.
+[Recall that](https://stackoverflow.com/questions/7200614/how-to-merge-remote-master-to-local-branch) `git pull` is basically the same as `git fetch; git merge origin/master`.

 **I added a Develop branch on the remote web client but my local repository cannot see it.** I need to `fetch` the remote repository: